Friday, December 26, 2008

 Antonia and Jane (1991)

-co-founder of Filmclub along with educationalist Lindsay Mackie.
+She is the co-founder of Filmclub along with educationalist Lindsay Mackie.
 "The organisation seeks to set up a UK-wide school-based network of film clubs with the onus on making a wide variety of films available allowing young people the chance to view a range of films they would normally not see".

 Why women directors are such a rare sight?